rasspp/rasspp/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from Indonesian ID
+I am a FrontEnd developer from Indonesian ( ID )

 **About me**

-- 💼 FrontEnd Developer at Freelance
+🔹 FrontEnd Developer ( Go to MERN stack developer.

-- 📈 International Freelancers
+🔹 Go to international freelancers.

-- ❤️ I love writing JavaScript applications, and building mini projects that might be useful for many people.
+🔹 Javascript is my main programming language

-- 💬 Ask me about anything [here](https://github.com/rasspp/rasspp/issues)
+🔹 Ask me about anything [here](https://github.com/rasspp/rasspp/issues).

 ### Some of my skills :